jni/Czaki.github.io/docs/blog/posts/solve_qt_segfault.md

 ### Find active timers after test end

-In napari project we have developed a `pytest` fixtures that checks if there are any active `QTimers`, `QThreads`, `QThreadPool` and `QPropertyAnimation` after test end.
+In napari project we have developed a `pytest` fixture that checks if there are any active `QTimers`, `QThreads`, `QThreadPool` and `QPropertyAnimation` after test end.

 This method is not perfect as it may not be triggered at every test suite run.
-So problematic code may be detected after log time.
+So problematic code may be detected only after a long time.

 ```python
 @pytest.fixture(auto_use=True)